Let the list begin…

 - Any traditional version of A Christmas Carol: any straight retelling of this socialist tripe is nothing but worthless humbug that understands nothing about money, charity or the good in humanity.
 Dickens was a depressing and rather vicious man.

 - A Christmas Story or as I like to call A White Trash Christmas: The movie lacks depth, maturity or even the semblance of relevance.
+Why it is famous is frankly beyond me.

 - Any kind of clay stop-motion Christmas special.
 They’re boring, full of truly annoying music, have a poor understanding of the true meaning of Christmas.
 Island of misfit toys, bah, island of cheap shit, probably made in China, that doesn’t work.